-Among the outcomes of the Deepwater Horizon disaster was a massive decline in the market capitalization of BP, the majority owner of the Macondo well (Figure 1).
-This decline emerged from calculative translations by market participants.
-Buyers and sellers of BP's shares observed and evaluated the qualitative events surrounding the disaster.
-That evaluation translated them into the quantities of finance.
-According to the capital-as-power theory of value (CasP), the decline of BP-assessed relative to the broader universe of corporationsconstitutes an evaluation of a loss of power by the company.
-The originators of CasP, Jonathan Nitzan and Shimshon Bichler (2009), have defined power as "confidence in obedience" (17).
+Among the outcomes of the Deepwater Horizon disaster was a protracted and tumultuous decline in the market capitalization of BP, the majority owner of the Macondo well (see Figure 1).
+This decline emerged from the calculative translations by market participants of the qualitative events surrounding the disaster into the quantities of finance.
+The best explanation that standard theories of value can offer for such a decline is a 'distortion' of real value, which is situated in labour (Marxist value theory) or desire (neoclassical value theory).
+However, according to the capital-as-power theory of value (CasP), the decline of BP constitutes an assessment by market participants of a loss of power by the company.
+The originators of CasP, Jonathan Nitzan and Shimshon Bichler, have defined power as "confidence in obedience" (Nitzan & Bichler, 2009, p.
+17).
 That means a loss of power occurs with a reduction in confidence or an increase of disobedience.
-Evaluations get translated into the commensurable values of finance through capitalization, which is the defining "inscription device" (Latour 1987) of capitalism.
-Within the CasP framework, because those values are meaningful relative to other values, capitalists pursue differential accumulation.
-The concept will be described more fully below.
-However, for now it suffices to note that what capitalists seek is not simply a return on investment but a return on investment that outperforms the returns of the broad market.
+These movements get translated into the commensurable values of finance through capitalization.